OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The step template has the following parameters:

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
 - `API version`: Choose the API version to use from a drop-down list.
-Currently there is only one option: `v1`.
+Currently, there is only one option: `v1`.
 - `Auth Token`: The [token](https://www.vaultproject.io/docs/auth/token) used to authenticate to retrieve secrets.
 - `Secrets Path`: The full path to the secret(s) you want to retrieve.
 The value should include both the path where the secrets engine is mounted, as well as the path to the secret itself.
 - `Secrets retrieval method`: Choose between retrieving a single secret or multiple secrets.
 Retrieving a single secret is the equivalent of a `vault kv get` command using the [Get](https://www.vaultproject.io/api-docs/secret/kv/kv-v1#read-secret) method.
 Retrieving multiple secrets is the equivalent of the combination of both a `vault kv list` command using the [List](https://www.vaultproject.io/api-docs/secret/kv/kv-v2#list-secrets) method and then subsequent `vault kv get` commands for each secret.
 - `Recursive retrieval`: If multiple secrets are being retrieved, should any sub-folders also be enumerated and retrieved?
 The default is: `False`.
 - `Secret Version`: _Optional_ When retrieving a single secret, choose the version of the secret to retrieve.
-For example, if you wanted version 2 of all field values in a secret, enter the value `2`.
+For example, if you want version 2 of all field values in a secret, enter the value `2`.
 - `Field names`: Choose specific fields to be retrieved from identified secrets.
 This is useful when you only want to retrieve specific fields from one or more secret(s).
 You can optionally include a name for the output variable.
 - `Print output variable names`: Write out the Octopus output variable names to the task log.
 The default is: `False`.